 Considering these findings, the decreasing wind speed in winter by 2100 could be beneficial for renewable electricity production.
-During this season, very high wind speeds (up to 30 m/s on average) occur over the tundra in South Greenland which can exceed the cut-out speed of wind turbines (about 25 m/s but it depends on the turbine model), leading to discontinuous energy production (Radu et al., 2019).
+During this season, very high wind speeds (up to 30 m·s-1 on average) occur over the tundra in South Greenland which can exceed the cut-out speed of wind turbines (about 25 m·s-1 but it depends on the turbine model), leading to discontinuous energy production (Radu et al., 2019).
 The projected winter wind speed trend suggests that the cut-out speed threshold would be less and less often surpassed (although in the future, improvements in wind turbines technology might avoid this wintertime energy-generation disruption).
 However, one limitation of this study is that projected wind speed trends have been investigated on seasonally and annually averaged wind speeds.
-To assess this hypothesis, an analysis of the occurrence of extreme wind speed events by the end of the 21st century should be conducted with regard to the cut-out speed threshold overtaking of wind turbines and is suggested as further work.
-Moreover, the daily wind speeds that might lead to wind turbines cutoff have not been removed from the times series used to calculate the potential maximum wind power with the Betz equation (1).
+To assess this hypothesis, an analysis of the occurrence of extreme wind speed events by

-Figure 9: Projected yearly wind speed anomalies (with regard to the 1981-2010 mean wind speed) at 100 m a.g.l versus the projected yearly air temperature anomalies at 500 hPa (with regard to the 1981-2010 mean air temperature) of each ESM-forced simulation between 1981 and 2010.
-A 20-year rolling mean has been applied on the wind speed anomaly and temperature anomaly time series.
+FIGURE 9 Projected yearly wind speed anomalies (with regard to the 1981-2010 mean wind speed) at 100 m a.g.l. versus the projected yearly air temperature anomalies at 500 hPa (with regard to the 1981-2010 mean air temperature) of each ESM-forced simulation between 1981 and 2010.
+A 20-year rolling mean has been applied on the wind speed anomaly and temperature anomaly time series [Colour figure can be viewed at wileyonlinelibrary.com]

-Figure 10: Projected mean air temperature change at 2 m a.g.l.
-Between 1981-2010 and 2071-2100, derived from an average of five ESM-forced simulations of MAR under emission scenario SSP5-8.5.
-The modelled shore line (black), ice sheet contour (green) and longitudes/latitudes (blue) are represented by solid lines.
+FIGURE 10 Projected mean air temperature change at 2 m a.g.l. between 1981-2010 and 2071-2100, derived from an average of five ESM-forced simulations of MAR under emission scenario SSP5-8.5.
+The modelled shore line (black), ice sheet contour (green) and longitudes/latitudes (blue) are represented by solid lines [Colour figure can be viewed at wileyonlinelibrary.com]